 “You have to create a vision for your event and then be able to pitch that to people,” she says.
 “You have to have most of the details in your mind before contacting anyone, and that can be intimidating because you have to present that vision to somebody else.”

-Where: Love Where You Live Park, Spring St., Spartanburg
+Where: Love Where You Live Park, Spring Street, Spartanburg

 Tickets: Free (donations and other proceeds benefit the Spartanburg Humane Society)